 Despite these shortcomings, a 30-year fixed-rate mortgage is often the best option for homebuyers who need access to more of their cash on a monthly basis.

 If you are still having trouble deciding which type of fixed-rate mortgage is right for you, New American Funding is here to help.
 Our Loan Officers are fixed-rate mortgage experts, and they want to help you choose a loan that will bring the most benefits to you and your family.
 Contact New American Funding today and you'll be one step closer to the home of your dreams.

-In the meantime, you can check out our online fixed-rate mortgage calculator, which takes only seconds to help you determine how much you would pay for different types of fixed-rate loans.
+In the meantime, you can check out our online mortgage payment calculator, which takes only seconds to help you determine how much you would pay for different types of fixed-rate loans.